Jinamkeniya/PoPL-Principles-of-Programming-Language-CS-F301-Course-Project/README.md

 Another parameter that we are checking for the model accuracy is the number of objects both the models are detecting which we are comparing with what appears correct to the naked eye.
 Approximately

+PopL concepts in candle:
+1. The use of structs (Block, Darknet, Accumulator) provides clear ownership boundaries and encapsulation, preventing unintended access or modification of internal data.
+2. The use of Result for error handling ensures that errors are explicitly handled, preventing unexpected failures that could lead to memory corruption.
+3. The use of clone() in certain places, such as when cloning parameters in the finish_block method, indicates a conscious decision to transfer ownership of data, preventing unintended shared mutable references.
+4. The use of self and &mut self in methods indicates ownership transfer or mutable borrowing, ensuring that ownership rules are followed.
+5. Immutable data structures, like BTreeMap for parameters, are used in a way that promotes immutability.
+This is a good practice for preventing unintended modifications.